Matiaserodriguez/matiaserodriguez/README.md

 ### Thank you for comming!

-# console.log("Hi There! 👋")
+# print("Hi There! 👋")

-- 🔭 I’m currently developing some APIs in Python and NodeJS
+- 🔭 I’m currently developing APIs in Python+Flask
-- 🌱 I’m currently learning typescript with AWS Serverless Framework
+- 🌱 I’m continue learning IaC, Infrastructure as Code
 - 📫 How to reach me: Please, send me an email to maturod96@gmail.com

 ## My projects: